 where $\tilde{Z}_{t_i} =h^{-1}E[\int_{t_i}^{t_{i+1}}Z_t\,\rmd t|\mathcal{F}_{t_i}]$.
 If $b$ and $\sigma$ are independent of $Y$, the term $E[\tilde{Z}_{t_i}|X_{t_i}^\pi,Y_{t_i}^\pi]$ can be replaced with $E[\tilde{Z}_{t_i}|X_{t_i}^\pi]$. \end{thm}

-Briefly speaking, Theorem \ref{thm:main1} states that the simulation error (left-hand side of equation~\eqref{eq:main1}) can be bounded through the value of the objective function~\eqref{eq:disc_objective}.
+Briefly speaking, Theorem \ref{thm:main1} states that the simulation error (left side of equation~\eqref{eq:main1}) can be bounded through the value of the objective function~\eqref{eq:disc_objective}.
 To the best of our knowledge, this is the first result for the error estimation of the coupled FBSDEs, concerning both time discretization error and terminal distance.
 Theorem \ref{thm:main2} states that the optimal value of the objective function can be small if the approximation capability of the parametric function spaces ($\mathcal{N}'_0$ and $\mathcal{N}_i$ above) is high.
-Neural network is a promising candidate for such a requirement, especially in the high-dimensional problems.
-There are numerous results, dating back to the 90s~(see, e.g. \cite{cybenko1989approximation,funahashi1989approximate,hornik1989multilayer,barron1993universal,eldan2016power,cohen2016expressive,mhaskar2016deep,bolcskei2017optimal,liang2017deep}), in regard to the universal approximation and complexity of neural networks.
-These is also some recent analysis~\cite{grohs2018proof,jentzen2018proof,berner2018analysis,hutzenthaler2019proof} on approximating the solutions of certain parabolic partial different equations with neural networks.
-However, it is still far from resolved.
+Neural networks are a promising candidate for such a requirement, especially in high-dimensional problems.
+There are numerous results, dating back to the 90s~(see, e.g., \cite{cybenko1989approximation,funahashi1989approximate,hornik1989multilayer,barron1993universal,arora2016understanding,eldan2016power,cohen2016expressive,mhaskar2016deep,bolcskei2017optimal,liang2017deep}), in regard to the universal approximation and complexity of neural networks.
+There are also some recent analysis~\cite{grohs2018proof,jentzen2018proof,berner2018analysis,hutzenthaler2019proof} on approximating the solutions of certain parabolic partial differential equations with neural networks.
+However, the problem is still far from resolved.
 Theorem \ref{thm:main2} implies that if the involved conditional expectations can be approximated by neural networks whose numbers of parameters growing at most polynomially both in the dimension and the reciprocal of the required accuracy, then the solutions of the considered FBSDEs can be represented in practice without the curse of dimensionality.
 Under what conditions this assumption is true is beyond the scope of this work and remains for further investigation.